 The Catholic Church was the greatest financier and buyer of the early Renaissance as it commissioned many artistic works.

-However, with the invention and the promotion of Humanism ideals in the mid-16th century, it became evident that it would clash if not rival the powerful Church on its influence on social-cultural spheres.
+However, with the invention and the promotion of Humanism ideals in the mid-16th century, it became evident that it would clash if not rival the powerful Church in its influence on social-cultural spheres.

 By the late 14th century, the Papacy lost its political influence with events such as Western Schism and Conciliarism.
 The situation was worsened when Pope Alexander VI faced accusations of nepotism and corruption.